tabulapdf/tabula/README.md

 Unzip it into the Tabula repo so that "launch4j" (with subdirectories "bin", etc.) is in the repository root.

+Then:

+    rake windows

+This will result in a portable "tabula_mac.zip" archive (inside the `build` directory) for Mac OS X users.

+---

-Then (these commands are for OS X/Linux and may need to be adjusted for Windows users):
+If you have issues, you can try building manually.
+(These commands are for OS X/Linux and may need to be adjusted for Windows users.)

     # (from the root directory of the repo)
     rake war